D4rk-5ky/Syncerate/README.md

 ### Next if you have a password, either for SSH or a keyfile insert it here.
   - `PassWord=No` (if you dont have a password)
   - `PassWord=Ask` (the script will stop and ask for a password to be typed in terminal and will automaticaly input the password when needed.
-It will not be saved to logs or mail, but it is still written to the terminal while running the script))
+It will not be saved to logs or mail, but it is still written to the terminal while running the script)
   - `PassWord=<password>` (insert your actual password. the script will automaticaly input the password when needed, and will not be saved to logs or mail, but is still in the cfg file and written to the terminal while running the script)

 ### If you wish to receive a mail on Succes/Failure.
 Insert a mail here.
-  - `Mail=No` (if you dont want mail)
+  - `Mail=No` (Optional - No if you dont want mail)
   - please note this needs something like `postfix` and the `mail` command available and setup beside this script
+  niklas note: pleace note you need a mail program like postfix to send mail. at det er en form for mailprogram man skal bruge.

 `Mail=<example@mail.com>`

-### If you wish to have logs enabled (Generally a good idea) then insert a location here
+### If you wish to have logs enabled (Generally a good idea for debugging) then insert a location here
-  - `LogDetination=No` (If not needed)
+  - `LogDetination=No` (Optional - no If not needed)
   - `LogDetination=</Dest/to/log/folder>` (The destination to the log folder)
-  - This will create a `.log`, a `.out` and in case of error a `.err` file.
+  This will create a `.log`, a `.out` and in case of error a `.err` file.
-  - These files will be attached to the email if `Mail=` is enabled
+  These files will be attached to the email if `Mail=` is enabled

-### The script is also able to perform an action like Shutdown or Reboot after a succesfull run
+### The script is able to perform an command like Shutdown, Reboot or execute a script after a succesfull run
-  - `SystemAction=No` (No if not needed)
+  - `SystemAction=No` (Optional - No if not needed)
+  - `SystemAction=shutdown -P now` (exampe: shutting down ubuntu)
-  - In case of an error this command wont be executed, so one can track down the issue instead of just believing it had done its job.
+  In case of an error this command wont be executed, so one can track down the issue instead of just believing it had done its job.

-`SystemAction=shutdown -P now`

-### The script can also send a message over MQTT
+### The script can send a message over MQTT
   - `Use_MQTT=Yes` (Optional - Write No if not needed)
   - `broker_address=<IP>` (Your MQTT broker IP or hostname)
   - `broker_port=<Port>` (Your MQTT broker port)
-  - `mqtt_username=<UserName>` (This is required, i have not made anonymous acces to MQTT possible)
+  - `mqtt_username=<UserName>` (!!!
+This is required !!!, i have not made anonymous acces to MQTT possible)
-  - `mqtt_password=<PassWord>` (This is required, i have not made anonymous acces to MQTT possible)
+  - `mqtt_password=<PassWord>` (!!!
+This is required !!!, i have not made anonymous acces to MQTT possible)
   - `mqtt_topic=<Topic to post to>` (Topic to send message to)
   - `mqtt_message=ON` (Message to be send to the topic)
-  - This may be usefull, in case one would like an action performed after the backup is complete by the help of MQTT.
+  This may be usefull, in case one would like an action performed after the backup is complete by the help of MQTT.

-### This next part, is in case the message is for HomeAssistant's MQTT integration
+### This next part, is in case the message is for the HomeAssistant's MQTT integration
   - `Use_HomeAssistant=Yes` (Optional - Write No if not needed)
   - `HomeAssistant_Available=home-assistant/Syncerate/available` (required by Homeassistant to make the Topic available)
-    - We use it to send an MQTT message to HomeAssistant.
+  We use this to send an MQTT message to HomeAssistant to activate an automation to safely shutdown a RPI4.

+    First we send an MQTT message to HomeAssistant.
-    - Then it will send a signal to an ESP32 with ESPHome.
+    Then we will send a signal to an ESP32 with ESPHome.
-    - That is connected to the GPIO's of a PI4 to safely shutdown.
+    That is connected to the GPIO's of a PI4 to safely shutdown.
-    - Then it will take the power from the Switch when there havent been a ping for 3 minutes
+    Then it will turn off the power to the RPI4's Switch, when there has not been a ping for 3 minutes

 ----

 ### 4. MQTT with HomeAssistant

-In case that HomeAssistant is the use case of MQTT
+In case you want to use MQTT with homeasistant
-One could use the yaml entity that is located under `config/HomeAssistant-Configuration-For-MQTT.yaml`
+you can benefit from using my exampel yamel configuration file located here: `config/HomeAssistant-Configuration-For-MQTT.yaml`

 This should be inserted in configuration.yaml similar to